marvin-mangold/S7-PLC_MySql_MariaDB/index.md

 ### General informations

     Server user settings:
-    The user you want to login to sql server needs to set up using "mysql_native_password" as authenticate method.
+    The user you want to login to sql server needs to set up using "mysql_native_password" as authentication method.
     You should create a new user for connecting to plc by typing following into your server commandline:
     1. CREATE USER 'your_new_username'@'%';
     2. ALTER USER 'your_new_username'@'%' IDENTIFIED WITH 'mysql_native_password';